 Geopolitics and the event is available to order now from the Wiley website.

-Society Fellows and members receive a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
+Society Fellows and members receive up to a 35% discount on titles in the RGS-IBG book series when ordering through Wiley.
 Log in to our website to access your discount code and simply enter it at the checkout on the Wiley website.